SebilleK/BubbleMap/README.md

 ### Data for Testing

-To create dummy data for this database so you can test endpoints, etc.: you can use the provided SQL queries in **src/database/queries**.
+To create dummy data for this database so you can test endpoints, etc.: you can use the provided MySQL queries in **src/database/queries**.
 Create the users, stores, and reviews — in this order.

----

 It is also possible to use a seed command to create dummy data using Prisma!
 This will be equivalent as doing the above.